Supplier Quality Management Software: The Full Supplier Lifecycle from Qualification to Corrective Action

 Stage 4: Ongoing Performance Monitoring

 Supplier performance monitoring tracks the quality performance of approved suppliers over time against defined metrics. eLeaP aggregates incoming inspection results, nonconformance records originating from supplier materials, SCAR history, on-time delivery data, and audit findings into a supplier performance scorecard.
-The scorecard updates in real time as quality events are recorded in the system — there is no end-of-quarter manual compilation of supplier performance data.
+The scorecard updates as quality events are recorded in the system — there is no end-of-quarter manual compilation of supplier performance data.
 Performance thresholds configured by supplier category generate automated alerts when a supplier’s reject rate, SCAR count, or audit finding score crosses the threshold that triggers a formal re-evaluation or a for-cause audit.

 Stage 5: Supplier CAPA and SCAR Workflow